rashmi-fit/sql_queries/README.md

 - ORDER BY in Window	Determines the sequence of rows for window operations.
 - LIMIT and OFFSET	Paginates the results, skipping rows and limiting output.
 - I have used all the above functions in this query, i found a lot complex than any of the queries that i have solved

+# Day11 :

+- Today i learnt about CONCAT(UPPER(SUBSTRING())) and same for the lower function
+- Looked into different approaches that people have used and read through the discussion to learn more